 7. KEEP GOOD RECORDS.

 Keep all your accident-related documents and information in a file.
-This file should include a claim number, the claim adjuster who is handling the claim for both your insurance company and the other drivers involved, and names and phone numbers of all contacts and witnesses.
+This file should include a claim number, the claim adjuster who is handling the claim for both your insurance company and the other drivers involved, the type of car accident, and the names and phone numbers of all contacts and witnesses.
 Keep any expenses such as a rental car or medical-related expenses in this file.

 8. CONTACT AN ATTORNEY.